rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

    bounded by program stack growth; the memory wastage is strewn throughout the heap.

-So, those are the main motivations for removing the drop flag.
+The above are the main motivations for removing the drop flag.

+## Abandoning dynamic drop semantics

-But, how do we actually remove the drop flag?
-The answer: By replacing the dynamic drop semantics (that implicitly checks the flag to determine if a value has already been dropped) with a static drop semantics (that performs drop of certain values more eagerly, i.e. before the end of their owner's lexical scope).
+How do we actually remove the drop flag?
+The answer: By replacing the dynamic drop semantics (that implicitly checks the flag to determine if a value has already been dropped) with a *static drop semantics* (that performs drop of certain values more eagerly, i.e. before the end of their owner's lexical scope).

 A static drop semantics essentially works by inserting implicit calls